Fishing basket

 A fishing basket is a basket used as a trap for fishing.

 History

 The ancient Egyptians used weir baskets made from willow branches to fish the Nile river.

 The use of fishing weirs was specifically outlawed throughout England, except at the seacoast, in Magna Carta, but little heed was given to the restrictions.

-The Spaniards named the Nazas River after the fishing baskets they saw the local peoples using in the river.
+The Spaniards named the Nazas River locatated in Northern Mexico after the fishing baskets they saw the local peoples using in the river.